 She was here when the world was younger

-Before the tracks were laid down.
+Before tracks of iron were down.

 If ever you meet the pink princess